pmkruyen/dearscholar/app/filestructure.md

 |footer | Optional question footer text |  |

 ## responseTableModuleA, responseTableModuleB, responseTableModuleC, responseTableModuleD
 Lastly, respondents' data is stored in four response tables, one table for each module.
-Each table with the following columns, each row represents a seperate response entry:
+Each of these four tables has the following columns, each row represents a seperate response entry:

 | Column name | Content | Options |
 |:---------|:---------:|---------:|